Early life and education of Donald Trump: Early schooling

 When he was three, Trump began attending the Carousel Pre-School, a nursery startup in Jamaica Estates, where the director remembered him as "attractive, social, and outgoing".
-At that age, he and each sibling were earning a year through various Fred Trump tax-avoidance schemes, adjusted for inflation in 2018; he was a millionaire by eight.
+At that age, he and his siblings were each earning a year through various Fred Trump tax-avoidance schemes, adjusted for inflation in 2018; he was a millionaire by eight.
 (Note: Beginning when Trump was three years old, his father gave each of his children $6,000 every year, the maximum allowed without incurring a gift tax.
 To avoid taxes, Fred made them landlords of two of his housing developments, paying each $13,928 in rent every year.)
 He developed an interest in toy construction equipment and blocks and was tenaciously rebellious; Trump and his mother later described an instance in which he took Robert's blocks to finish a large structure he was constructing and glued them together, preventing Robert from using his blocks.
 Trump enrolled at Kew-Forest, a private school in Forest Hills, Queens, when he was five.
 Fred was on Kew-Forest's board and had donated materials to construct a wing of the school.
 Kew-Forest, in contrast to the looser Carousel, was traditional and structured, enforcing a dress code.
 At Kew-Forest, Trump was disruptive and determined to cause mischief regardless of consequence.
 He later contended that he gave his music teacher a black eye in second grade, believing that, in his telling, the teacher was clueless about music.
 (Note: Trump later recounted the event in The Art of the Deal (1987).)
 In interviews conducted for Trump Revealed (2017), a close friend of Trump, Peter Brant, could not recall the incident occurring or Trump mentioning that it had happened.
 Detentions at Kew-Forest became known as "Donny Trumps" for Trump's notorious behavior.
 In contrast, some former classmates who spoke to Maggie Haberman for her book Confidence Man described Trump as "sweet and fun to be around".